quintel/documentation/docs/main/import-calculations.md

     -   Bio-diesel
     -   Bio-ethanol
     -   Bio-oil
-    -   Biofuel (Deprecated)
     -   Greengas
-    -   Waste (All waste including non-biogenic)
+    -   Biogenic waste
-    -   Algue diesel
-    -   Wood pellet
+    -   Wood pellets
     -   Biocoal
+-   Non-biogenic waste
 -   Heat

 _Note: Lignite cannot be imported from a neighboring country, as this would not be energy efficient.
 All lignite is therefore assumed to be locally available.
 For each country it is defined whether or not lignite is available for production of electricity._